nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `removetag 1 i/abc-company m/CS2100 m/CS2030S` Removes the internship company and 2 modules tags from the 1st person.

+### Adding an event: `event`
+Adds an event into the address book.

+Format: `event INDEX…​ name/EVENT NAME info/EVENT DETAILS d/DATE t/TIME`

+* Tags the participating persons to the events based on the specified `INDEX…​`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* All fields must be provided.
+* Argument provided for `DATE` has to be in the format of `yyyy-MM-dd`.
+* Argument provided for `TIME` has to be in the format of `HH:mm`.
+* Arguments for `DATE` and `TIME` has to be valid (i.e Date and Time specified must be after the current date and time)
+* `EVENT NAME` has a limit of 100 characters.
+* `EVENT DETAILS` has a limit of 300 characters.

+Examples:
+* `event 1 2 name/lunch appointment info/Having lunch at Hai Di Lao VivoCity d/2022-10-20 t/12:15` Creates the Event and adds into the address book.

 ### Clearing all entries : `clear`